September 16, 2019

 There is a growing recognition of the mental health challenges faced by the UK’s higher education sector.
 According to the Higher Education Statistics Agency the number of students who disclosed a mental health condition has almost doubled between 2012 and 2015 to nearly 45,000.
 However, national figures suggest that mental health difficulties within higher education are currently underreported as just one in 125 students (0.8%) and around one in 500 staff (0.2%) have disclosed a mental health condition to their university.

-Goldman Sachs is a major recruiter of university graduates and its backing for this programme is part of broader efforts to improve mental health support in the workplace and wider communities.
+Goldman Sachs is a major recruiter who employs university graduates.
+The backing for this programme is part of broader efforts to improve mental health support in the workplace and wider communities.
 With a focus on students in their first and final years of study, the programme will address transitional moments in students’ lives that can bring added challenges and pressures.

 The programme is funded by Goldman Sachs Gives, a donor-advised fund for Goldman Sachs’ current and retired senior employees to recommend grants to qualifying non-profit organizations.